A note on supergravity inflation in braneworld: Abstract

 \section{Abstract}

 We discuss supergravity inflation in braneworld cosmology for the class of potentials $V(\phi)=\alpha \phi^n\rm{exp}(-\beta^m \phi^m)$ with $m=1,~2$.
 These minimal SUGRA models evade the $\eta$ problem due to a broken shift symmetry and can easily accommodate the observational constraints.
-Models with smaller $n$ are preferred while models with larger $n$ are out of the $2\sigma$ region.
-Remarkably, the field excursions required for $60$ $e$-foldings stay sub-planckian $\Delta\phi <1$.
+In the high energy regime $V/\lambda\gg 1$, the numerical predictions and approximate analytic formulas are given for the scalar spectral index $n_s$ and tensor-to-scalar ratio $r$.
+The models with smaller $n$ are preferred while the models with larger $n$ are out of the $2\sigma$ region.
+Remarkably, the $\rho^2/\lambda$ correction to the energy density in Friedmann equation results in sub-Planckian inflaton excursions $\Delta\phi <1$. \keywords{supergravity inflation; braneworld scenario; shift symmetry breaking; CMB.}